nus-cs2103-AY2021S2/ip/README.md

 2. Ensure that you have the latest version of [**IntelliJ**](https://www.jetbrains.com/idea/) installed in your computer.

 ### Installation
 1. Clone the repository to your local computer.
     ```shell
     git clone https://github.com/tanboonji/ip.git
     ```
-2. Open the local repository directory in IntelliJ.
+2. Open Jhin as a project in IntelliJ.
    * In IntelliJ, click `File` > `Open`.
    * Select the local repository directory and click `OK`.
 3. Ensure that the Project SDK is configured to JDK 11.
    * In IntelliJ, click `File` > `Project Structure`
-   * If your Project SDK is not configured to JDK 11, you can follow this [guide](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to configure JDK 11.
+   * If your Project SDK is not configured to JDK 11, you can follow this [guide](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) to do so.
-4. After opening the project in IntelliJ and ensuring that JDK 11 is configured, locate `src/main/java/com.tanboonji.jhin/Launcher.java` file, right click and select `Run Launcher.main()`.
+4. After opening the project and ensuring that JDK 11 is configured, locate `src/main/java/com/tanboonji/jhin/Launcher.java` file in the project, right click and select `Run Launcher.main()`.
 The GUI should appear in a few seconds.

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.